 Use the search box below from 12go.co to find the best deal for your flight to Gran Canaria.
 They scan all available airlines for you!
 You can choose any departure airport in the UK or anywhere in Europe.
 Pick the one most convenient for you!

 If you´re looking into becoming a PADI Pro member, I can recommend them too.
 I have done my divemaster course with Dive Academy in 2006 and even though the owners have changed in the meantime, I´m pretty sure they offer the same level of quality up to today and I know the new owner of the dive school.
-When I did my IDC (dive instructor course) in the Dominican Republic 2 years later, I realized even more how grateful I was for doing my course with them, providing me an excellent basis.
-If you´re interested in becoming a scuba dive instructor and read my story, you can click on this link
+When I did my IDC (dive instructor course) in the Dominican Republic 2 years later, I realized even more how grateful I was for doing my course with them, providing me with an excellent basis.
+If you´re interested in becoming a scuba dive instructor and reading my story, you can click on this link

 A big thanks to Dive Academy Gran Canaria for providing all the photos in this article!